Understanding the Importance of PTSD Treatment and Support

-Post-Traumatic Stress disorder, or PTSD, is a psychiatric condition triggered by a traumatic event during which great physical harm occurs or is threatened.
+Post-Traumatic Stress Disorder, or PTSD, is a psychiatric condition triggered by a traumatic event during which great physical harm occurs or is threatened.
 While almost everyone experiences trauma at one time or another, for most people the feelings of terror and helplessness subside over time.
-For patients with PTSD, symptoms may appear later, last longer and be much more severe than for the average person.
+For patients with PTSD, symptoms may appear later, last longer, and be much more severe than for the average person, making PTSD treatment and support an important step toward recovery.
 There are many reasons an individual may develop PTSD, none of them under the individual's control.

 Symptoms of PTSD